-P4PHP is the PHP interface to the Helix API, which enables you to write PHP code that interacts with a Helix Core machine.
+The PHP interface to the Helix API, which enables you to write PHP code that interacts with a Helix Server machine.

 PECL

 PHP Extension Community Library, a library of extensions that can be added to PHP to improve and extend its functionality.